Hi, I'm Abel.

 First Principles

-Everything comes back to Quality.
+Everything comes back to quality.
 There’s just no substitute for doing really good work that actually matters.

 The user is king.
 Value is usually determined by how people respond.
 Success comes from making something useful.